eddy1759/end_to_end_news_classification_app/README.md

-## A Machine Learning Web Application to classiffy news into distinct groups.
+## A Machine Learning Web Application to classify news into distinct groups.
 * Code witten in python
 * datasist was used for the EDA
 * model was trained using LogisticRegression